Keynote: Cory Doctorow

 Why do some scenes stand out long after you’ve finished the novel?
 Why do they grab you and never let go?
 Is it a happy accident or premeditated?
 During this session students will learn the elements of the six key scenes of their novel and will have an opportunity to work on them in class.

-Members: Jack Whyte (Moderator), Nephele Tempest, Pam van Hylckama Vlieg, Eddie Schneider, Michelle Wolfson
+Members: Jack Whyte (Moderator), Nephele Tempest, Pam van Hylckama Vlieg, Michelle Wolfson, Lisa Rodgers

 Presenter: Elizabeth Boyle